aaronvbrown/boilerplate-webpack-npm/README.md

 #### By **Aaron Brown**

-#### A landing page for viewing work by Aaron Brown.
-Uses html, css & javascript.
+#### A starter template for web applications using html, css, javascript and tooling including: npm, webpack, jest, eslint & babel.

 ## Technologies Used